 An ordained United Methodist elder, Lartey works across religious traditions, preparing chaplains to serve in religiously plural environments.
 His most recent book, Postcolonializing God: An African Practical Theology (SCM, 2013), provides inspiration for all concerned with human liberation and a more just and compassionate world.

 Lartey serves on numerous advisory and executive boards in the church and academy, including the Trans-Atlantic Roundtable on Religion and Race and the executive committee of Emory’s Religion and Public Health Collaborative.
-He previously held leadership roles in two international professional guilds, the International Council on Pastoral Care and Counseling, and the International Academy of Practical Theology.
+He currently seves as the Editor of the Journal of Pastoral Theology.
+Lartey previously held leadership roles in two international professional guilds, the International Council on Pastoral Care and Counseling, and the International Academy of Practical Theology.
 He has been a guest lecturer and visiting scholar at universities, conferences and churches around the world.

 "'When I am weak, then I am strong': An African Christian reflection on the ambiguities, paradoxes and challenges of pastoral power," in Soft Shepherd or Almighty Pastor: Power and Pastoral Care.
 Wipf and Stock Publishers,2014